reik2k/kafka-definitive-guide/chapters/07-reliable-data-delivery.md

 If a replica loses connection to ZooKeeper, stops fetching new messages, or falls behind and can't catch up within 10 seconds, the replica is considered out of sync.
 An out-of-sync replica gets back into sync when it connects to ZooKeeper again and catches up to the most recent message written to the leader.
 This usually happens quickly after a temporary network glitch is healed but can take a while if the broker the replica is stored on was down for a longer period of time.

-Out-of-Sync Replicas
+### Out-of-Sync Replicas
 In older versions of Kafka, it was not uncommon to see one or more replicas rapidly flip between in-sync and out-of-sync status.
 This was a sure sign that something was wrong with the cluster.
 A relatively common cause was a large maximum request size and large JVM heap that required tuning to prevent long garbage collection pauses that would cause the broker to temporarily disconnect from ZooKeeper.
 These days the problem is very rare, especially when using Apache Kafka release 2.5.0 and higher with its default configurations for ZooKeeper connection timeout and maximum replica lag.
 The use of JVM version 8 and above (now the minimum version supported by Kafka) with G1 garbage collector helped curb this problem, although tuning may still be required for large messages.
 Generally speaking, Kafka’s replication protocol became significantly more reliable in the years since the first edition of the book was published.
 For details on the evolution of Kafka’s replication protocol, refer to Jason Gustafson’s excellent talk, “Hardening Apache Kafka Replication”, and Gwen Shapira’s overview of Kafka improvements, “Please Upgrade Apache Kafka Now”.

-An in-sync replica that is slightly behind can slow down producers and consumers—since they wait for all the in-sync replicas to get the message before it is committed.
+An in-sync replica that is slightly behind can slow down producers and consumers—since they wait for all the in-sync replicas to get the message before it is _committed_.
 Once a replica falls out of sync, we no longer wait for it to get messages.
 It is still behind, but now there is no performance impact.
 The catch is that with fewer in-sync replicas, the effective replication factor of the partition is lower, and therefore there is a higher risk for downtime or data loss.

 In the next section, we will look at what this means in practice.

-Broker Configuration
+## Broker Configuration
 There are three configuration parameters in the broker that change Kafka’s behavior regarding reliable message storage.
 Like many broker configuration variables, these can apply at the broker level, controlling configuration for all topics in the system, and at the topic level, controlling behavior for a specific topic.

 Being able to control reliability trade-offs at the topic level means that the same Kafka cluster can be used to host reliable and nonreliable topics.
 For example, at a bank, the administrator will probably want to set very reliable defaults for the entire cluster but make an exception to the topic that stores customer complaints where some data loss is acceptable.